 A balloon was obtained, but it proved to be too small for the task and another envelope was purchased from Sweden and taken to to be overhauled and sign-written.
 At 180,000cu ft it was to be the largest balloon in the UK and one of the largest in Europe.
 The majority of balloons one sees on mild summer evenings are a mere 35-45,000cu ft; roughly a quarter the size of our seven story monster.
 And therein lay another problem.
 Balloons are, by their very nature, fragile, skittish beasts subject to every whim and vagary of the wind.
 The smaller the balloon, the easier it is to manoeuvre on the launch site.
 The launch is the most critical part of the whole operation and to be successful depends on a variety of factors coming together at the right time.
 Strong winds make launching a balloon very difficult if not impossible.
 Lighter winds are usually to be encountered at dawn and dusk, along with fewer thermals which contribute to smoother, more consistent flights.
 The larger the balloon the more the problems are magnified.
 Sadly for GH Mumm and their guests, the time that they wanted the parachutists to land, based on the allowance backwards to the launch time, meant that the giant balloon would have to launch at around 09:00.
 This was around 2½ hours later than good judgement and the weather conditions should allow!

-The beauty of shooting RAW files, rather than JPEG or film, is that one does not have to worry about colour balance under any of the conditions found indoors.
+The beauty of shooting RAW files, rather than JPEG or film, is that one does not have to worry about colour balance under any conditions encountered - that can be corrected in post-production.
 I tend to shoot a Kodak colour chart and a grey card as my first shot under the prevailing light, then using the correction from that shot in the Camera RAW plugin in Photoshop to apply a basic correction factor to all the other shots taken under the same conditions; something that cannot be done with TIFF or JPEG and certainly not with film.
 At Henlow, for example, the lighting was a mixture of fluorescent, incandescent and fill-flash, so RAW made it incredibly easy to pick the correct ‘neutral’ point where there was any possibility of variation from the grey card.